andrew/ultimate-awesome/README.md

 - [awesome-educational-games](https://github.com/yrgo/awesome-educational-games) - A curated list of awesome educational games to learn editors, languages, programming, etc.
 - [awesome-webpack-perf](https://github.com/iamakulov/awesome-webpack-perf) - A curated list of webpack tools for web performance.
 - [awesome-wordlists](https://github.com/gmelodie/awesome-wordlists) - A curated list wordlists for bruteforcing and fuzzing.
-- [best-of-react](https://github.com/LukasMasuch/best-of-react) - 🏆 A ranked list of awesome React open-source libraries and tools.
-Updated weekly.
+- [awesome-nifi](https://github.com/jfrazee/awesome-nifi) - A list of useful Apache NiFi resources, processor bundles and tools.
 - [awesome-jquery](https://github.com/petk/awesome-jquery) - A curated list of awesome jQuery plugins, resources and other shiny things.
 - [awesome-ai-sdks](https://github.com/e2b-dev/awesome-ai-sdks) - A database of SDKs, frameworks, libraries, and tools for creating, monitoring, debugging and deploying autonomous AI agents.
-- [awesome-nifi](https://github.com/jfrazee/awesome-nifi) - A list of useful Apache NiFi resources, processor bundles and tools.
 - [awesome-distributed-systems](https://github.com/zhenlohuang/awesome-distributed-systems) - A curated list of awesome distributed systems books, papers, resources and shiny things.
 - [awesome-digital-nomads](https://github.com/cbovis/awesome-digital-nomads) - 🏝 A curated list of awesome resources for Digital Nomads.
 - [awesome-ai-web-search](https://github.com/felladrin/awesome-ai-web-search) - List of software that allows searching the web with the assistance of AI: